Code-Inspect/binder-flowR/README.md

 By integrating **OSF**, **flowR**, and **Binder**, we aim to enhance transparency and reproducibility in computational social science and beyond.
 This repository serves as an example of how research projects can be packaged and shared in a fully executable, browser-based environment.

+---

+This work was funded by the German Research Foundation (DFG) under project No. 504226141.